Chart Color Schemes

 The exceptional employment performance in Roxby Downs places it among Australia's strongest labour markets

 Roxby Downs has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 0.8%, with an estimated employment growth of 5.0% over the past year as of June 2025.
+Its unemployment rate was 0.8% as of June 2025, with an estimated employment growth of 5.0% over the past year.

-There are 2,759 residents employed, with an unemployment rate of 3.8%, lower than Rest of SA's rate of 4.6%.
-Workforce participation is high at 78.0%, compared to Rest of SA's 54.1%.
-Key industries include mining, construction, and accommodation & food services, with mining employment levels at 17.6 times the regional average.
-Conversely, agriculture, forestry & fishing show lower representation at 0.2% versus the regional average of 14.5%.
+As of this date, there were 2,759 residents employed, with an unemployment rate of 3.8%, which is below Rest of SA's rate of 4.6%.
+Workforce participation in Roxby Downs was at 78.0%, higher than Rest of SA's 54.1%.
+Key industries of employment among residents are mining, construction, and accommodation & food services.
+Mining shows a notable concentration with employment levels at 17.6 times the regional average, while agriculture, forestry & fishing has lower representation at 0.2% compared to the regional average of 14.5%.

-There are 1.6 workers per resident, indicating an employment hub status.
-In the past year, employment increased by 5.0%, and labour force grew by 5.2%, causing a slight rise in unemployment rate to 3.8%.
-This contrasts with Rest of SA where employment contracted by 1.2% and unemployment rose by 1.2 percentage points.
-National employment forecasts from Jobs and Skills Australia, published May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Roxby Downs' employment mix suggests local growth of approximately 4.1% over five years and 10.3% over ten years.
+There were 1.6 workers for every resident as per the Census, indicating that Roxby Downs functions as an employment hub with more jobs than residents and attracts workers from surrounding areas.
+Between June 2024 and June 2025, employment increased by 5.0% while labour force grew by 5.2%, causing the unemployment rate to rise by 0.2 percentage points.
+This contrasts with Rest of SA where employment contracted by 1.2%, labour force grew by 0.1%, and unemployment rose by 1.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Roxby Downs' local growth could be approximately 4.1% over five years and 10.3% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment